 Considering the numerous benefits of music, it behooves us to make it part of our lifestyle (if it isn’t already).

-Here are some creative ways by which you can incorporate more music into your life and experience its healing effects:
+Here are some creative ways to tap into the healing power of music by incorporating more of it into your life and experience its healing effects:

 1. Create your own music playlists: With the age of iPods, iTunes and Spotify, we are no longer dependent on CDs and the radio to hear great music.
 We have every album and genre available at our fingertips.
 We can download any song and create our own musical world of playlists that are customized to our unique needs and tastes.
 I like to create different playlists for specific activities in my life, such as workouts, relaxation time, reading and writing.
 You can create playlists on your smartphone or musical device that are customized to your liking.
 You can even go into “shuffle mode” if you want to mix it up.